 Handling

 All turkeys are immensely strong which can make handling quite difficult, even if they have been used to being handled from dayold.
 Use a strong fishing landing net to catch them or drive them into a corner, but beware they do not fly onto something unreachable.
 Restrain the bird loosely around the neck before putting your other hand and arm over its back, confining its wings.
 Then slide the first hand underneath from the front, clasping its legs firmly around both shanks.
 Transfer it to your forearm, the other hand now on its back and its head pointing behind you with the mucky end pointing away from you.
 Unless the wings are restrained when carrying them, a nasty thick lip can ensue, but they very rarely bite.
 Turkey muck is particularly pungent, so you really don’t need it in your pocket.
 If you first come across a turkey in a box, firmly grasp it around the body and wings to lift it out, then slide one hand underneath to secure the legs.
 Beware the strong claws.
 Classification of BreedsLight BreedsBritish White: the plumage is pure white in both sexes with a black tassel.
 Eyes are dark blue with a white beak and pink legs.
 Rarely seen at shows, but the commercial bird is white and much heavier.
 The poults are pure white.
 Weights: stag 9.07-9.97kg (20-22lb), hen 4.5-5.44kg (10-12lb).
-Buff: innamon-brown is the colour of these throughout the body of both sexes and there is no black banding anywhere or white on the breast of the hen.
+Buff: cinnamon-brown is the colour of these throughout the body of both sexes and there is no black banding anywhere or white on the breast of the hen.
 The primaries and secondaries are white and the tail is deep cinnamon-brown edged with white.
 The eyes are dark and the legs pink.
 The poults are pale brown.
 Weights: stag 9.97-12.7kg (22-28lb), hen 5.44-8.16kg (12-18lb).
 Pied (Cröllwitzer): the neck is white with narrow black banding and the body feathers are white with a black band edged with white throughout, the black tending to become broader towards the tail.
 The primaries are white with a black edge and the tail is white with a distinct black band followed by white at the edge.
 The eyes are brown and the legs horn-coloured.
 The poults are white, the black markings appearing as they get older.
 Weights: stag 9.07-9.97kg (20-22lb), hen 4.5-5.44kg (10-12lb).
 Norfolk Black: these should be a dense, glossy black throughout.
-There should be no white anywhere and most specimens have slight bronze bands in the tail – the less of this, the better.
+There should be no white anywhere nor slight bronze bands in the tail – the less of this, the better.
 The eyes and legs are dark and the poults are black with a white face and some white on the underside.
 Weights: stag 11.35kg (25lb), hen 5.9-6.8kg (13-15lb).

 Turkeys are insatiably curious and given the chance, will get into all sorts of mischief: they have strong hooligan tendencies.
 Their boredom threshold is low and if there is nothing else to do, they will pick on one of their own number and have a mugging session.
 They are very vocal – a poult stuck somewhere will shout “weepe, weepe” for hours – and the stags will always answer you if you call to them or imitate the noise of the hens, a “keow, keow” being the most successful, and the alarm call is a “putt, putt”, given if a strange noise is heard or a stranger spotted.
 Small children love the noise competition!
 Hen turkeys lay speckled eggs which are larger than hen eggs but have similar eating qualities.
 Egg production ranges from 50-80 depending on the breed and eggs are laid only in the spring and summer.
 Turkeys need housing similar to chickens with low perches and a large pophole.
 They eat quite a lot of grass and will weed an area of docks and plantains with relish.
 However, turkeys need commercial turkey feed, not chicken feed, in order to maintain their health and suitable growth rates, plus grit for digestion of whole wheat.
 Turkey hens fly well, particularly when looking for a nesting site, so a clipped wing (see Chickens) is useful here.
 Young stags can fly a bit, but they get more sedentary as they get heavier.
 However, a one metre (three foot) high fence is easily jumped/flapped onto by stags of any age.
 All turkeys love to perch at night when roosting and if not given a perch will get up onto inappropriate heights such as roofs.
 Their flock instinct is powerful, which makes them good guards in daylight, but they do not see well in the dark, unlike waterfowl.
 This flocking makes them easy to move by driving if done slowly.
 BreedingTurkeys choose their mates in February, so need to be separated in to specific breeds earlier in the year than other poultry in order to obtain purity.